MayankGandhe/helm-autoUpgrade/README.md

 ![Kubernetes Helm Upgrade Flow](test/flow.png)

-This repository provides a containerized tool to programmatically upgrade or install a Helm release using the Helm Go SDK.
+This repository provides a containerized tool to programmatically upgrade a Helm release using the Helm Go SDK.
 It supports custom `values.yaml` files and is suitable for automation in CI/CD pipelines.

 ## Features
-- Upgrade or install any Helm release with a specified chart and values file (via URL)
+- Upgrade any Helm release with a specified chart and values file (via URL)
 - Uses the official Helm Go SDK (no shelling out)
 - Ready-to-use Docker image
 - GitHub Actions workflow for CI and ECR push